ameijin/quicketl/docs/user-guide/configuration/index.md

 # Configuration

-ETLX pipelines can be configured using YAML files or the Python API.
+QuickETL pipelines can be configured using YAML files or the Python API.
 This section covers configuration in detail.

 ## Overview